petetak/hugogiraudel.github.com/collections/article/2012-11-13-less-to-sass.md

 ---
-title: "Why I switched from LESS to Sass"
+comments: true
+date: 2012-11-13
+disqus: http://hugogiraudel.com/blog/less-to-sass.html
 layout: post
-comments: true
+preview: false
 published: true
-date: 2012-11-13 00:00
-disqus: http://hugogiraudel.com/blog/less-to-sass.html
+sassmeister: false
+summary: false
+title: "Why I switched from LESS to Sass"
 ---

 Yaaay, another blog post on the web about CSS preprocessors, as if there wasn’t enough.
 Don’t worry: I won’t try to convince you to use a CSS preprocessor, neither about the one you should pick.
 These decisions are really up to you.